 - When residents feel the door, if heat is present, do not open the door.
 Put a towel over one’s mouth and under the door, open the window and hang a piece of white cloth out the window, and then close the window.
 The cloth will let fire fighters know where to find residents.
 Unless residents live on the first floor, they should not jump out of the window.
 Never break the window, as this will draw smoke into the room.
 If a resident is still in the room, then they should call the hall front desk.

-- It is wise to wear shoes and warm clothing when evacuating since residents may have to remain outside for an extended period of time.
+- It is wise to wear shoes and warm clothing when evacuating since residents may have to remain outside for an extended period.

-- If a student needs assistance during a fire alarm, they should speak with University Student Housing Staff as soon as possible to setup arrangements for emergency personnel.
+- If a student should need assistance during a fire alarm, they should speak with University Student Housing Staff as soon as possible to setup arrangements for emergency personnel.

 Community members should make every effort to keep their shared spaces (lounges, community bathrooms, hallways, lobbies, etc.) clean, so all residents feel comfortable and safe and so custodial staff can maintain their daily routine.

-When things like fire extinguisher powder, clumps of mud, food, bodily fluids and/or trash are in public, designated areas, responsible individuals will be held accountable.
+When things like fire extinguisher powder, clumps of mud, food, bodily fluids, trash, etc. are in public, designated areas, responsible individuals will be held accountable.

 Activities that require excessive clean-up by the custodial staff will be charged to the individuals responsible.